lumagallacio/Sentimental-Analysis-on-COVID-19-Tweets-using-python/README.md

-# Repository to share python projects from coursera
+# Repository to share python projects